Alcantor/LotusECU-T4e/README.md

 [Cybernet]: https://www.lotustalk.com/threads/t4e-ecu-editor-preview.372258/

 I didn't have a Arduino with a CAN-Shield but I have an USB-to-CAN Adapter.
-So I made my own Python-Script (Linux Only) to make the dump.
+So I made my own Python-Script (Linux and Windows) to make the dump.
 It sould also work with a RaspberryPi and a CAN-Shield (SocketCAN Driver).

 After that I've realized that the Calibration ROM located at 0x10000 looks like